 - (A) Marriage licenses are issued via appointment only during the Court's regular business days (Monday through Friday except for government holidays) and from 9 a.m. to 3:30 p.m. - (B) The marriage license application, the fee and copies of all required documents must be turned in to the Court at least two weeks before the wedding date.
 Once the documents are received, the Court's marriage license clerk will call the parties to schedule an appointment.
 The appointment will be held at the Court's office, 101 East High Avenue, Room 203, New Philadelphia.
-Only the two applicants are permitted to attend the appointment. - (C) A marriage license may be issued to a couple who reside out of state but only if they are getting married in Tuscarawas County.
+Only the two applicants are permitted to attend the appointment. - (C) A marriage license may be issued to a couple who reside out of state, but only if they are getting married in Tuscarawas County.
 If the couple resides in Ohio, at least one party must be a Tuscarawas County resident in order for the license to be issued here.
 For county residents, the license is valid anywhere in the state of Ohio for 60 days. - (D) Generally speaking, the Probate Court will not issue marriage licenses to anyone under age 18.
 However, in very limited circumstances, the Juvenile Court can decide whether a 17-year-old has the capacity of an 18-year-old to enter into the marriage contract.
 This involves a hearing in which testimony is taken.
 The couple also must receive premarital counseling. - (E) The cost for a couple to apply for a marriage license is \$70.
 If, for any reason, an application is not approved or a license is not used, the couple will not receive a refund. - (F) All applicants shall employ the following procedure to apply for a marriage license: - 1.
-Print out the two-page application "marriage license request form" under the picture on the Court's marriage license page at https://www.co.tuscarawas.oh.us/courts/marriage-licenses - 2.
-Complete the application by neatly printing the information requested in ink.
+Complete the two-page Marriage License Application, available on the Probate Court's website here (button at bottom of page).
+This form is available in a fillable format, or you may print the form and neatly print the required information.